jebeck/dataviz-power-tools/dataviz-power-tools.md

 ![Chrome's FPS meter](images/fps-meter.png 'Chrome's FPS Meter')

 Note:
-This diagram comes straight from Chrome's documentation on the developer tools, and it points out the four things in the FPS meter display: the "current" frame rate (more on that in a second), the range from minimum to maximum frame rate, a histogram showing the frequency of certain frame rate values, and a timeline graph of the framerate on the page.
+This diagram comes straight from Chrome's documentation on the developer tools, and it points out the four things in the FPS meter display: the "current" framerate (more on that in a second), the range from minimum to maximum framerate, a histogram showing the frequency of certain framerate values, and a timeline graph of the framerate on the page.

 ### a caveat re: Chrome's FPS meter